-To summarize, the IRS is being asked to do more, but not given the employees it needs to handle their increasing role.
-The result for taxpayers won’t be good—and could include longer delays, more mistakes, and greater difficulty communicating with the agency.
-Not to mention the prospect of IRS agents who are in an even worse mood than usual!
+This meant the IRS was being asked to do more but didn’t have the employees needed to handle the increasing role.
+The result for taxpayers meant longer delays, more mistakes and greater difficulty communicating with the agency.